springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 print('generating graph G with {} nodes'.format(N))
 G = nx.fast_gnp_random_graph(N, 5./(N-1))

-#they will vary in the rate of leaving exposed class.
+#We add random variation in the rate of leaving exposed class
-#and edges will vary in transition rate.
+#and in the partnership transmission rate.
-#there is no variation in recovery rate.
+#There is no variation in recovery rate.

 node_attribute_dict = {node: 0.5+random.random() for node in G.nodes()}
 edge_attribute_dict = {edge: 0.5+random.random() for edge in G.edges()}